Factor VIII assay

 Why is the Test Performed?

 This test is used to find the cause of too much bleeding (decreased blood clotting).
-It can also be used if a family member is known to have hemophilia A. The test may be done to see how well treatment for hemophilia A is working, as well
+Or, it may be ordered if a family member is known to have hemophilia A. The test may also be done to see how well treatment for hemophilia A is working.

 Normal Results for Factor VIII assay

 A normal value is 50 to 200% of the laboratory control or reference value.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Decreased factor VIII activity may be due to:

 - Disorder in which the proteins that control blood clotting become over active disseminated intravascular coagulation (DIC)